gjr80/weewx-aprx/README.md

         $ sudo systemctl restart weewx

-This will result in the beacon file being generated on receipt of each loop packet.
+This will result in the weather packet file being generated on receipt of each loop packet.
 A default installation will result in the generated beacon file being placed in the */var/tmp* directory.
 The *APRX* extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the *APRX* extension wiki.

 ### Manual installation ###